Anup8777/AutonomousReferee/README.md

 ![image](https://user-images.githubusercontent.com/20322579/159932182-10ca3719-1516-491d-8192-d3656c5a316b.png)

-Then each technology has been evaluated by PUGH matrix by each of the team members and it is decided to use TURTLEs as the main technology to develop the AutoRef system.
+Moreover, each technology has been evaluated by using a design-decision PUGH matrix.
+The team decided to use TURTLEs as the main technology to develop the AutoRef system according to the PUGH matrix result.

 <!-- System Architecture -->
 ## System Architecture